kvyatkovskys/KVKCalendar/README.md

 }
 ```

-To add a new event subcribe on this method from `CalendarDelegate` and just press & hold on empty space.
+To add a new event, you need to subcribe on this method from `CalendarDelegate` and just press & hold on empty space in the calendar.

 ```swift
 func didAddNewEvent(_ event: Event, _ date: Date?) {